Law and Business

 We place research at the centre of our activities to produce impact for the benefit of students, practitioners and wider society.

 Research in the Peter Faber Business School focuses on the social and interpersonal aspects of contemporary organisations.
 Our research provides powerful arguments towards a paradigm shift in rethinking the purpose of business and management for the common good.
 We shift attention from financial-technical aspects of ‘business as usual’ to critically apply business school concepts emphasising the ethical, social and psychological aspects of organisations in public service, not-for-profit, and business sectors, for the good of wider society.
-With a particularly strong scholarly profile in Human Resource Management and Organizational Behaviour, our publications feature in top-tier journals including Academy of Management Review, Administrative Science Quarterly, Accounting Organizations and Society, Human Relations, Human Resource Management (US), Journal of Management, Journal of Vocational Behavior, Journal of Applied Psychology, Organization Science, and Organization Studies.
+Notably, the Peter Faber Business School is home to the internationally renowned Centre for Sustainable HRM and Wellbeing and its leading edge research in the field of Human Resource Management and Organisational Behaviour.
+Our publications feature in top-tier journals including Academy of Management Review, Administrative Science Quarterly, Accounting Organizations and Society, Human Relations, Human Resource Management (US), Journal of Business Ethics, Journal of Management, Journal of Vocational Behavior, Journal of Applied Psychology, Organization Science and Organization Studies.

 In the Thomas More Law School, our research ranges from mediation and alternative dispute resolution to intellectual property and commercial law, human rights law, international economic law and social justice.
 Our researchers publish with leading international publishers and journal outlets, and consult internationally and nationally.
+Several staff are also associated with the Institute for Religion, Politics and Society.
 Examples of our publication include articles in the European Intellectual Property Review, European Journal of International Law, Melbourne Journal of International Law, and Michigan Journal of International Law, alongside monographs and edited volumes, including Rethinking International Law and Justice (Ashgate), United Nations Reform: Heading North or South?
 (Routledge), Mediation: Skills and Techniques (LexisNexis Butterworths) and The Law of Globalization: An Introduction (Kluwer).